bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 `function(argument_1, argument_2, argument_3);`

 For example, imagine a scenario where you have a function named `eat` that tells the computer to eat (yes, yes, I know computers can't eat).
-But what if the computer can eat different things?
-How does it know what to eat?
+But how does it know what to eat when you call the `eat()` function?
 You could create different functions for different foods, like `eat_orange` and `eat_apple`, but that gets clunky and is _not_ a good solution, because you'd have to write a new function every time you added a food item.
 The solution is to pass the `eat` function an argument every time that tells it _what_ to eat.
 An example:

 `eat("apple");` or `eat("orange");`